LouisLanganay/42sh-tester/README.md

 1. Clone this repo in your 42sh repository `git clone git@github.com:LouisLanganay/42sh-tester.git`
 2. Run it with `./42sh-tester/my_tester.sh`

+**OR**

+1. Go to the last release and download the run_tests.sh file.
+2. Put it in the root of your project.
+3. Run it with ./run_tests.sh.

 :information_source: Don't forget to `chmod 777 my_tester.sh` before running it.

 ## Features tested